Allan Zeman: Career

-In July 2003, Zeman was appointed by the then-Chief Executive of Hong Kong, Tung Chee-hwa, to become the chairman of Ocean Park.
-He managed to raise visitor numbers despite the opening of rival Hong Kong Disneyland.
-By 2007, Forbes magazine dubbed him “Hong Kong's Mouse Killer”.
-By 2014, Zeman stepped down from the chairmanship.
+Chairman of Ocean Park (2003–2014)

+In July 2003, Zeman was appointed as chairman of Ocean Park Hong Kong by the city's Chief Executive, Tung Chee-hwa.
+At the time, the park's business was threatened by the incoming Hong Kong Disneyland, the SARS epidemic, and the city's low tourism numbers.
+As a result, Zeman had initially declined, thinking Tung was "out of his mind", but later took the job after repeated requests by Tung.

+Zeman was personally involved in the park's promotion, for which he frequently put on costumes like pumpkins and jellyfish, and once did a helicopter landing dressed as an Eskimo.

+In June 2014, Zeman stepped down from chairmanship after 11 years.
+He revealed that he wished to continue but was forced out by the government.
+He believes that the decision was due to a government guideline that limited positions on statutory bodies to six-year terms.

+During Zeman's chairmanship, the number of visitors to Ocean Park rose from 2.95 million in 2003 to 7.73 million in 2013.
+The park also went from a HK$4 million deficit in 2003 to a HK$127.2 million surplus.
+He was dubbed "Hong Kong's Mouse Killer" in 2007 by Forbes magazine for holding off the challenge from Hong Kong Disneyland.

 Honours

-In 2001, he was appointed a Justice of the Peace in Hong Kong, in 2004, he was awarded the Gold Bauhinia Star and in 2011 he was awarded the Grand Bauhinia Medal.
+In 2001, Zeman was appointed a Justice of the Peace in Hong Kong.
+Zeman was awarded the Gold Bauhinia Star in 2004 and the Grand Bauhinia Medal in 2011.

 Other business interests

 Film and TV

 A noted film producer, Zeman is chairman of Sweetpea Entertainment Inc., a film production company based in Los Angeles.
 He is also involved with After Dark Films, a movie company.

 Fashion

 As well as having built and sold off the successful Colby group, Zeman is a director of Algo Group, another fashion business.
 In February 2007, he was named "Stylemaker of the Year" by Style Magazine (published by the South China Morning Post).